-What is Royal Icing?
+What Is Royal Icing?

-How to Heat Treat Egg Whites
+Are Raw Egg Whites In Royal Icing Safe?
+How To Heat Treat Egg Whites

-Cake Decorating with Royal Icing
+Cake Decorating With Royal Icing

 I love to use this thicker form of royal icing to smooth over cakes and create a blank snowy slate for other decorations.
 Additionally, my easy royal icing is the perfect consistency for creating a really fun texture.
 To do this, I get creative with an offset spatula and go to town, creating lovely swirls and peaks.